redsach/redsach.github.io/_pages/research.md

 Explainable Predictions of Equatorial Plasma Bubbles
 ------
-* Equatorial Plasma Bubbles (EPBs) interfere with GPS signals which we depend on in our daily lives
+* Equatorial plasma bubbles (EPBs) disrupt GPS signals, affecting critical systems worldwide
-* We built _APE_ or AI Predictions of EPBs which can accurately predict the probability of an EPB
+* We developed _APE_ (AI Predictions of EPBs), a model that accurately predicts the probability of an EPB detected by the Swarm satellites
-* APE uses machine learning, data science and cooperative game theory to reveal new insights in EPBs
+* APE uses machine learning and cooperative game theory techiniques to reveal new insights into EPBs
-* The findings are published in <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2022JA031183" target="_blank">JGR: Space Physics</a>
+* Published in <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2022JA031183" target="_blank">JGR: Space Physics</a>

 <br/>
 <br/>